Documentation & Regulations

 Travelling in the EU and beyond for More than 4 Months

 What do you do if you plan to travel in the EU and beyond for more than 4 months; say If you’re going into Croatia to stop the Schengen clock?
-We wanted to know as we plan to do just that and to our surprise, we received the below email reply from the Animal and Plant Health Agency (PetTravel@apha.gov.uk) stating that you need to get an EU pet passport.
+We wanted to know as we plan to do just that and to our surprise, we received the below email reply from the Animal and Plant Health Agency (PetTravel@apha.gov.uk) stating that you need to apply for pet passport.

 If you live outside the EU.